Skip to main content

 • Request deletion of personal information

-• Personal Information: Information that identifies, relates to, or could reasonably be linked to a California resident
+• Personal Information: Information that identifies, relates to, describes, or could reasonably be linked to a California resident or household

-• Sale: Includes disclosure for valuable consideration (broadly defined)
+• Sale: Disclosure for monetary or other valuable consideration (broadly defined)

 Privacy by Design